microsoft/fabrikate-definitions/portworx-manual/Portworx.md

 ## Setting up Portworx Manually

-To configure your Portworx Virtualization layer with Strimzi, use the following steps:
+To configure your Portworx Virtualization layer with Strimzi, use the following steps or run the [`strimzi-px-install.sg`](strimzi-px-install.sh) script.:

 ```
 # Create a secret to give Portworx access to Azure APIs